agnishwar29/Trading-Environment-with-Stable-baseline3/README.md

 The BTCUSD data taken from -> https://www.marketwatch.com/

-** This trading environment is only for learning purpose ** I am not a professional in this field, based on the models it seemed quite fine for me.
+** This trading environment is only for learning purpose **

+I am not a professional in this field, based on the model outputs and the information it seemed quite fine for me.

 -----------------------------------------------------------------------------------------